| "A Remarkable

 farmers and as I was selling tractors and motor

 vehicles many sales were secured on these days.
+After the sales, most gathered in the local

 hotel for an enjoyable hour.
 I met many interesting